tomy2105/KnowledgeNotes/cpp/cpp11.md

 ``T a; return a;
 ``

 It is is often optimized out or never made, see [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision).

 Typically "steals" the resources held by the argument rather than make copies of them, and leave the argument in some valid but otherwise indeterminate state (which can be specified by specific implementation).

+More info can be found [here](https://en.cppreference.com/w/cpp/language/move_constructor).

 ### Generalized constant expressions